Getting started guide

 Part 9: Create an impact analysis report

-Impact analysis reports show the potential impact that new Puppet code will have on the nodes and resources you're managing with Puppet Enterprise (PE).
+Impact analysis reports show the potential impact that new Puppet code has on the nodes and resources you're managing with Puppet Enterprise (PE).
 In Continuous Delivery for PE, you can add impact analysis tasks to your pipelines and you can generate impact analysis reports on demand.

 Here, you'll generate an on-demand impact analysis report to review how a change impacts the nodes in the CD4PE test group node group you created in Part 7.